EmpPowiUDE/NovalandGuide/docs/source/SendDataLive.rst

 live_method
 __________________________
-he live_method feature allows for real-time updates to be sent from the server to the participant's browser without requiring a full page refresh.
+The live_method feature allows for real-time updates to be sent from the server to the participant's browser without requiring a full page refresh.
 To use live_method, data must first be sent using livesend.
 The data that is sent via livesend can be received by the live_method function, which can then trigger a function in the backend that can have an impact on the participant.